-Any simple wave of light takes part in the complicated environmental events, that are all-optical phenomena.
-Once light enters the atmosphere can be scattered, reflected, refracted and diffused.
+Any simple wave of light takes part in complicated environmental events, that are all-optical phenomena.
+Once light enters the atmosphere can be scattered, reflected, refracted, and diffused.

 Let’s take a look at the interaction of light with small particles.
-For better understanding this process I have brought the quantum theory of light.
+For a better understanding of this process, I have brought the quantum theory of light.
 The quantum theory of light has been created by Einstein in 1905.
-The theory says, that the light propagating through a vacuum can be though as a stream of particles, called photons, that have wavelike properties.
+The theory says, that the light propagating through a vacuum can be thought of as a stream of particles, called photons, that have wavelike properties.
 The matter is composed of atoms, the smallest constituent.
 When photons touch the matter we have a photoelectric effect.
-The photoelectric effect is the emission of electrons (photoelectrons), when light shines on a material.
+The photoelectric effect is the emission of electrons (photoelectrons) when light shines on a material.
 When light encounters a surface or passes through a medium, inevitable interaction occurs between the light and the electrons of the atoms and molecules of the material (Flammer, 2013).

 The interaction of electromagnetic radiation with atoms and molecules is called spectroscopy.
-There are various types of spectroscopy depend on the frequency of light we are using.
+There are various types of spectroscopy depending on the frequency of light we are using.

-The transition process can be shown on the graph in order to easier understanding of the colors our surroundings.
+The transition process can be shown on the graph in order to easier understanding of the colors of our surroundings.
 The picture below (Pic.
 2) shows the different energy level transitions possible for the hydrogen atom.
-When the larger transition occurs between energy levels, the more energy is absorbed or emitted.
+When a larger transition occurs between energy levels, more energy is absorbed or emitted.

-The energy transitions for the electrons of each element are unique and are distinct from one another.
-Therefore we can examine the colors of light emitted by a particular atom and identify that element based upon its emission spectrum (Pic.
+The energy transitions for the electrons of each element are unique and distinct from one another.
+Therefore we can examine the colors of light emitted by a particular atom and identify that element based on its emission spectrum (Pic.
 3).

 3. KINDS OF SCATTERING